 PSECU has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 1.61% (excellent) based on March 31, 2021 data.
 In the past year, PSECU has increased its total non-brokered deposits by $1.32 billion, which ua an excellent annual growth rate of 22.49%.
 Please refer to our financial overview of PSECU (NCUA Charter # 64131) for more details.

 Originally known as the Pennsylvania State Employees Credit Union, PSECU was established in 1934 and was “born out necessity.”

 Our 22 founders were state workers, struggling against low wages and a high cost of living.
 They were living paycheck to paycheck.
 Banks didn’t want to lend them money, and loan sharks were charging as much as 40% interest.

-The above rates are accurate as of 8/20/2019.
+The above information and rates are accurate as of 8/30/2021.

 Became a member of PSECU when they offered a 3 year 3.25% a while ago which I'm sure others took advantage of.
 Thanks again Ken.

 A while back I somehow managed to navigate PSECU's unique add-on CD rules (I think add-on CDs remain available at PSECU, but of course at vastly reduced interest rates).
 Anyway, there was good and bad in the outcome:

 The good is I was able over time to lock in a high interest rate, feeding money in slowly as it became available.